Health Partners Health Insurance

 - On-the-spot: Around 20,000 Australian specialist providers have the HICAPS electronic claim system – just make sure you remember to bring your Health Partners membership card to process the claim immediately.

-- Mobile app: Make claims using the Health Partners mobile app (available for Apple and Android devices).
-Simply take a photo of your receipt using your smartphone and submit the claim for a benefit (requires internet connection via mobile data or WiFi).
+- Mobile app: Make claims using the Health Partners mobile app (available for Apple and Android devices) by taking a photo of your receipt using your smartphone and submitting the claim for a benefit (requires internet connection via mobile data or WiFi).

 - Online: Log into your Health Partners Members Online account section to make your claim online.
-Simply enter the details found on your receipt, and have your BSB and bank account number ready for immediate transfer of your benefit from health.com.au into your bank account.
+Enter the details found on your receipt, and have your BSB and bank account number ready for immediate transfer of your benefit from health.com.au into your bank account.